Skip to main content

 All intelligent forecasting solutions should also integrate with your existing CRM to help you track deals more effectively.
 As your sales team updates deals in the CRM, that data can seamlessly carry over to your forecast so it’s up-to-date at all times.

-Most importantly, technology like Xactly Forecasting is AI-enabled.
+Most importantly, technology like Xactly Forecast is AI-enabled.
 You can’t fix problems or identify common slowdowns in your sales cycle if you don’t know they’re there.
 With intelligent forecasting, you can look at trends in your sales cycle, seller behavior, deal blockers, and more to increase your forecasting accuracy and improve manager coaching, processes, and revenue-driving strategies.

 Paving an Easier Forecasting Path